Edit

 Examples

 These examples also include examples for using other SQL products.
-Please see which arguments are supported above.
+See which previous arguments are supported.

 The following example enables the login Mary5.